All Episodes

 We've given it away.

-The the the whole Gulf of Mexico, Antigua, the whole work, the Caribbean, all those people.
+The whole Gulf of Mexico, Antigua, the whole work, the Caribbean, all those people.

-They've been uh the you know, so many uh of the islands are just filled with Chinese now, like Antigua and Bahamas, right?
+They've been, you know, so many of the islands are just filled with Chinese now, like Antigua and Bahamas, right?

-And and uh in and and Cuba has had a relationship with the with the Chinese since uh I found one document between the Qing dynasty and the and the Cubans from the 1800s.
+And Cuba has had a relationship with the Chinese since I found one document between the Qing dynasty and the Cubans from the 1800s.

 I'm like, is this what I think it is?

-So I send it to a Chinese friend, uh uh, and I asked her to translate it, and she's like, wow, this is the evidence that we were looking for that the Qing dynasty actually was doing business with uh Cuba, and which was weird.
+And she's like, wow, this is the evidence that we were looking for that the Qing dynasty actually was doing business with Cuba, which was weird.

-I mean, because there's it has some historical significance to them, which is not relevant to us.
+I mean, in the 1800s, I mean, because it had some historical significance to them, which is not relevant to us.

-I mean, I I really want your opinion on this.
+I mean, I really want your opinion on this.

 You know, Turkey being a NATO member, they can acquire all these munitions from Western countries without any problem.

-But if if I'm looking at who they're arming up against, it's either they suspect that there's going to be attacks coming through Western controlled Syria or Israel itself in the Greater Israel project, which does want to occupy and take part of Western Turkey, not just all of Lebanon, but also Southern Turkey as well.
+But if I'm looking at who they're arming up against, it's either they suspect that there's going to be attacks coming through Western-controlled Syria or Israel itself in the Greater Israel Project, which does want to occupy and take part of Western Turkey, not just all of Lebanon, but also southern Turkey as well.

 So who do you think Turkey's arming up in anticipation of having to fight?